 - Review, Complete and File Trademark or Service Mark Applications

-The experienced business Attorneys at The Jacobs Law can review your mark, and file an application for trademark or service mark at the federal level (USPTO) or state level (Massachusetts Secretary of State).
+The experienced business Lawyers at The Jacobs Law can review your mark, and file an application for trademark or service mark at the federal level (USPTO) or state level (Massachusetts Secretary of State).

 - Trademark and Service Mark Renewal and Maintenance